 • OVERVIEW •

-A ‘regular’ stack of perfect 4ths (also a Dmin11 arpeggio).
-Kind of like Standard‘s more logical cousin – the ‘odd one out’ gap between 3-2str is eliminated, simplifying the fretboard’s geometry, and thus opening up a near-optimal facility for string-shifting mobility.
-Great for quartal voicings, and the C & F open tones are useful for common keys too.
+A ‘regular’ stack of perfect 4ths (also forming a zigzagging Dmin11 inversion).
+Essentialy like EADGBE‘s more ‘logical’ cousin – the 3>2str ‘odd one out’ gap is eliminated (5>5>5>5>5), simplifying the fretboard’s geometry, and thus opening up a near-optimal facility for string-shifting mobility.
+Great for quartal voicings, and the C & F open tones are integral to many popular keys.

-Bill Sethares notes that while All Fourths has “a distinct lack of full six string major and minor chords…there are, however, numerous easy-to-finger four and five string chords which can be moved readily around the fretboard.
+Bill Sethares notes that while the layout has “a distinct lack of full 6-string major and minor chords…there are, however, numerous easy-to-finger 4- and 5-string chords which can be moved readily around the fretboard.
 All [6-5-4-3str vocab] from Standard tuning can be used verbatim, [and] transposed directly onto the upper two strings”.
 Highly recommended!